mother/react-files/README.md

 React Files
 =======================

-A minimal, zero dependency, file input (dropzone) component for React
+A minimal, zero dependency, file input (dropzone) component for React.

+If upgrading from version 1 or 2, see the [Upgrading to Version 3](#upgrading-to-version-3) section below.

 ![Alt text](/demo.gif?raw=true "Demo")

 ## Installation

-Install from npm or yarn.
+Install using npm or yarn.
 Requires React 16.8+.

 ```bash
 npm install react-files --save